More Than 5,000 Criminal Defense Cases and 3,000 DUI Cases Dismissed in Miami-Dade County

 Have you been accused of child pornography?
 If so, it is critical that you retain aggressive and thorough criminal defense counsel to counter these allegations and protect your reputation, rights, and freedom.

-At Beckham Solis, Attorneys at Law, our accomplished, award-winning legal team has well over half a century of legal experience defending the rights of the accused.
+At Beckham Law Firm, our accomplished, award-winning legal team has well over half a century of legal experience defending the rights of the accused.
 Our Miami child pornography defense lawyers are prepared to thoughtfully consider every viable strategy and pursue the best outcome possible in your case.

 Whether your child pornography charges are on the state or federal level, our team can help.
 Call (786) 244-8010 or contact us online to schedule a free, confidential consultation today.